Lisbon: Demographics

 Administratively defined cities that exist in the vicinity of the capital are in fact part of the metropolitan perimeter of Lisbon.
-The urban area has, according to Government data, a population of approximately 3.01 million inhabitants and is the eleventh largest urban area in the European Union.
+The urban area has, according to Government data, a population of approximately 3.35 million inhabitants and is the eleventh largest urban area in the European Union.
 Other sources also show similar figures: according to the Organisation for Economic Co-operation and Development the area had 2,797,612 inhabitants; according to the Department of Economic and Social Affairs of the United Nations 2,890,000; according to the European Statistical Office Eurostat 2,839,908 and according to the Brookings Institution 2,968,600.

 Lisbon's population has steadily dropped over the years due to people searching better accommodations for lower prices elsewhere in Greater Lisbon.
-A reverse trend has been observed in recent years, with the population increasing to 575,739 people in 2024, an all-time high since 1991 census and a 1.96% increase since the 2021 census.
+A reverse trend has been observed in recent years, with the population increasing to more the 658,000 people in 2025, an all-time high since 1991 census and a 20.6% increase since the 2021 census.

 In addition, a plurality of the houses in the city centre have become tourist facilities, exacerbating the low supply of housing in Lisbon.

 Religion

 The largest religion is, according to the 2021 Portuguese Census, Roman Catholicism.
-The proportion of Catholics in Lisbon city proper (around 66%) is significantly higher than in the city's metropolitan area (55%).
+The proportion of Catholics in Lisbon city proper (about 66%) is significantly higher than in the city's metropolitan area (55%).
 This may be due to the fact that Lisbon city's age structure is older than the one found in the surrounding areas and, in general, younger generations tend to be less religious.

 Immigration

-In 2019 around 17.48% of the population residing within the city's boundaries held a foreign nationality, a share that stood at 8.87% in 2014.
+In 2019, about 17.48% of the population residing within the city's boundaries held a foreign nationality, a share that stood at 8.87% in 2014.
 In general, the increase in Lisbon's population is essentially attributable to the influx of people coming from abroad, who have more than tripled since 2017.
-Around 5.89% of Lisbon's population was constituted by Brazilians as of 2023, not including those also holding Portuguese nationality.
+About 5.89% of Lisbon's population was constituted by Brazilians as of 2023, not including those also holding Portuguese nationality.